 With a rather gruesome interlude, an unexplained and peculiar ending, Lovely Molly seems to fall at the last hurdle.
 With suspense replaced with more than a smattering of gore, the film seems to lose its sense of the “unknown”, which was Paranormal Activity’s winning attribute.

 Audiences have had their fair share of cinema gore, even in a comical films such as Shaun of the Dead and you begin to realise that when a film loses its sense of the unidentified, it loses its horror factor and just becomes another gore-fest.

 All that being said, Lovely Molly certainly feels dissimilar to other films of its genre and successfully brings an abundance of suspense in the first half, followed by distinctly aberrant ending, touching on the psychotic.

-Lovely Molly will be released in the UK 29th June 2012.
+Lovely Molly is released nationwide on 29th June 2012.